-4.104.
+- 4.105.
 Chapter 16 states when considering the impact of proposals, great weight should be given to a heritage asset's conservation.
-This is explained in more detail in the assessment part of this statement.
+This is explained in more detail in the assessment part of this statement. - 4.106.
+In December 2022 the Government published changes to the NPPF and this is currently the subject of consultation.
+The proposed changes to the NPPF do not affect the development plan status of the sustainable urban extension.